Laberalus/jekyll-now/_posts/2019-12-18-End-of-year-decade-wrap-up.md

 **2010** - Truly nothing notable.
 Playing a lot of World of Warcraft. <br>
 **Sometime in 2011** - Realize I should probably get my shit together and start thinking about college.
 Decide I want to be a psychiatrist. <br>
 **31 October 2011** - Meet my future wife in the basement of my girlfriend's house during a Halloween screening of *Cabin Fever*. <br>
 **11 November 2011** - Wait in line for the midnight release of *Elder Scrolls: Skyrim*.
-My best friend and I were there for about four hours before anyone else showed up.
+My best friend and I were there for about four hours before anyone else showed up. <br>
 **March?
 2012** - Rejected from my hometown college/college of choice.
 I write an appeal letter. <br>
 **April 2012** - Accepted to college of choice!
 University of Wisconsin - Eau Claire.
 Go Blugolds! <br>
 **June 2012** - Graduate from Chippewa Falls Senior Highschool (Chi-Hi).<br>